The family tree of Mike Lee: The political legacy of the Lee-Udall family

 “I had climbed the third-highest mountain the world, but I was too scared to go knock on doors,” he said with a laugh.

-The future generation of Lee-Udall politicians will be following ancestors who affected the lives of nearly everyone in the West and many around the country, observers say.
+The future generation of Lee-Udall politicians will be following ancestors who impacted the lives of nearly everyone in the West and many around the country, observers say.

 “If you live on the Wasatch Front and all the way to Tucson, you’re affected by them every day through water because they got both the Central Utah Project and the Central Arizona Project funded,” said retired history professor Ross Peterson, who has researched and written about the lives of Stewart and Mo Udall.